Gazyi/Gazyi.ProjectileVelocity/README.md

 Key differencies:
 - Uses keyvalue patching instead of replacing weapon scripts to improve compability with other mods.
-- Fixed client crash when AI Titans or NPC shooting.
+- Doesn't crash client when AI Titans or NPC shooting.
-- Fixed AI Titans or NPC muzzleflash and shoot sound.
+- AI Titans or NPCs have muzzleflash and shoot sound.
 - Unique velocity and gravity drop for each converted weapon.

 | Weapon  | Projectile velocity | Projectile gravity |